kragen/dernocua/text/magnesium-silicate.md

 The microporous nature of the material suggests that it might be useful for filtering; a major commercial use of the stuff is adsorbing polar radicals from used frying oil.

+One paper describing the synthesis of a magnesium silicate with a particular molar ratio added the silicate and the magnesium salt dropwise to a continuously stirred solution of ethanol thickened with PEG.
+I guess the idea was to keep the concentration of unreacted feedstocks low enough that they would produce a mineral of a consistent composition.